kandolfp/ws22-ulg-python-git-docker/pages/docker/basics.md

 ## Additional notes on Dockerfiles

 There are several more commands that can be used in the [Dockerfile](https://docs.docker.com/engine/reference/builder/):

+As seen above the `#` symbol can used for comments in a Dockerfile.

 ```Dockerfile
 WORKDIR /path/to/workdir
 ```